Reflections of clouds and trees with fall colour on a lake.

 Charleston Lake Provincial Park

-There are over 200 campsites including electrical service and group sites, 10 backcountry campsites and four yurts available to book.
 Plan on a mid-week visit.
-Plus, canoes and kayaks can be rented into the fall season, ask about availability at the gatehouse.
+Canoes and kayaks can be rented into the fall season.
+Ask about availability at the gatehouse.

 Location: 148 Woodvale Road, Lansdowne